anoadragon453/matrix-doc/proposals/xxxx-decentralising-media-through-cids.md

    thousand bits.
 1. **MSC2834** proposes to replace MXC URLs with custom hash identifier + hash strings.
-This is very similar to what we're doing here, with the difference of not reusing preexisting methods like multihash and CIDs.
-Also, by removing the server name from the MXC URL, it breaks backwards compatibility on the server side, and for clients which try to parse the MXC URL.
+This is very similar to what we're doing here, with the difference of not reusing pre-existing methods like multihash and CIDs.
+Also, by removing the server name from the MXC URL, it breaks backwards compatibility on the server side, and for clients which attempt to parse the MXC URL.
 1. **MSCNaN** proposes authentication of media endpoints using events attached to the media files.
 As this MSC also does, it proposes sending the room and event ID as query parameters when downloading.
-It's authentication would also help with the potential issue of leaking file contents, as discussed in the security considerations section.
+Its authentication would also help with the potential issue of leaking file contents, as discussed in the security considerations section.

-## Security considerations
+## Security Considerations
  - Without authentication, this enables fetching of files you know the hash of (assuming the hash you know is one the media repo of your server supports).
 This is potentially problematic, as hashes of things are leaked